 Health Benefits Of Ghee Or Clarified Butter

-If you like Indian or Middle Eastern cuisine you might be familiar with ghee or clarified butter.
+If you like Indian or Middle Eastern cuisine, you must be familiar with one of its golden ingredients – ghee or clarified butter.
 Its distinctive fragrance and nutty taste set it apart from other fats.
-But ghee is not just used for cooking in India, it’s also considered sacred and used in religious rituals as well.
-Not only is it traditionally considered pure, it is said to confer purity to foods that have been cooked in it too.1 And one tablespoon (or 12.8 g) of ghee will give you 112 kcal of energy2 enriched with vitamins.
-Let’s take a look at what this golden fat so prized by the ancients can do for you.
+But ghee is not just used cooking in India, but also considered sacred – it even finds a place in religious rituals and ceremonies.
+Not only is ghee traditionally considered pure, it is said to confer purity to foods that have been cooked in it too.1 Let’s take a look at what this golden fat so prized by the ancients can do for you.

 1. Get A Shot Of Vitamins

-Ghee contains fat soluble vitamins A, E, and K which play important roles in keeping us healthy.3 Vitamin A plays a part in bone growth, reproduction, tooth development, and regulation of the immune system; vitamin E is an antioxidant that protects essential fatty acids and red blood cells from destruction; and vitamin K promotes bone health and has an important role in normal blood clotting.4 And a spoonful of ghee can give you a healthy mix of these critical vitamins.
+Ghee contains fat-soluble vitamins A, E, and K which play important roles in keeping us healthy.2 Vitamin A plays a part in bone growth, reproduction, tooth development, and regulation of the immune system; vitamin E is an antioxidant that protects essential fatty acids and red blood cells from destruction; and vitamin K promotes bone health and has an important role in normal blood clotting.3 And a spoonful of ghee can give you a healthy mix of these critical vitamins.

 Ghee is a great source of ready energy.
-It mostly consists of short chain fatty acids which the body metabolizes into energy quickly rather than storing as fat.5
+One tablespoon (or 12.8 g) of ghee will give you 112 kcal of energy enriched with vitamins.4 It also helps that it mostly comprises short chain fatty acids – which the body metabolizes into energy quickly rather than storing as fat.5

 3. Keep Your Guts Healthy